 If you’re concerned with leaving them with someone you don’t know, this is where that pre-planning comes into play.

-To help with that leap set up a camera in your home to keep an eye on things.
+If you have the resources, set up a camera in your home to keep an eye on things.

 My Vivint home security system has an in-home camera option.
 You can also use Amazon’s Cloud camera security system which essentially does the same thing.